Belluzzo & The Italian Turbine Locomotives

 In 1933 the Officine Meccaniche Miani-Silvestri-Grodona-Comi (I think I've got that right) rebuilt a type 685 2-6-2 at Florence for the Italian State Railways.
 It was built for express service, and was a 2-6-2 with the turbine mounted at the front.
 No condenser was fitted.
 It was tested between Florence & Pistoia, (a rail journey I have made myself) but seems to have never been heard of again, which indicates that this design too was unsuccessful.
 The design maximum speed was 130 km/h but what it was actually capable of is unknown.

 The turbine and jackshaft of this locomotive is at the front.
 Forward and reverse turbines built by Schwartzkopff were mounted on the same shaft, with nozzle control by a group of four valves.
 Early in testing it appears that a turbine bearing seized, causing severe damage to the blading.
 It was not repaired and trials were abandoned; that was the end of steam-turbine experiments in Italy.

 POTTED BIOGRAPHY OF GUISEPPE BELLUZZO.

 Giuseppe Belluzzo was born in Verona in 1876.
 He taught in Milan and then Rome, and was the author of more than fifty technical books.
+His years of teaching and writing books likely inspired many young Italian engineers and students with Italian dual citizenship.
 He was involved in installing turbines in Italian cruisers and battleships.

 Regrettably Belluzzo went on to a career in fascist politics; He was elected to Parliament and was Minister of National Economy from 1925 to 1928.
 No doubt he claimed he had made the trains run on time...